 So it’s a complete kit for passing a drug test, even down to that rubber band, which is actually essential to strap the heat pad to the bottle of synthetic urine.

-Instructions for using U Pass urine are pretty straightforward, you microwave the bottle, check the temperature strip, when it’s at the right temperature, strap the heat pad to it and activate it.
+Instructions for using it are pretty straightforward, you microwave the bottle, check the temperature strip, when it’s at the right temperature, strap the heat pad to it and activate it.
 The heat pad should then keep it warm for a couple of hours, giving you time to submit your sample at the right temperature.

-The let’s say, despite all I’ve just said, you’re going to give it a go.
-Let me tell you how to use UPass synthetic urine:
+Then let’s say, despite all I’ve just said, you’re going to give it a go.
+Let me tell you how to use this urine product:

 - Microwave the container of UPass for about 10 seconds.

 - Check the temperature strip, to make sure it’s within the human urine temperature range (between 90°F and 100°F to pass a drug test).